Academic Quiz Team

 Sigma Theta Tau International Epsilon Omicron Chapter

 Sigma Theta Tau Epsilon Omicron International is a nursing honor society with over 400 chapters.
 Harding's chapter, Epsilon Omicron, was installed in 1982.
 The purpose of the club is to recognize superior achievement; recognize the development of leadership qualities; foster high professional standards; encourage creative work; and strengthen commitment to the ideals and purposes of the nursing profession.
-Contact Jeanie Burt, Dr. DaLynn Clayton, Lisa Engel, Jackie Harris or Dr. Cathleen Shultz.
+Contact Jeanie Burt, Dr. DaLynn Clayton, Jackie Harris or Dr. Cathleen Shultz.

 Sign Language/Dactylology Club

 The purpose of this group is to teach and train hearing people to preach the gospel and work among deaf people in the way they desire to serve.
 Any student at Harding University who has an interest in learning sign language is invited to join.
 Contact Dr. Linda Thompson.